deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 “Giving you even *that* was, um,…difficult,” Shyow said, slowly.
 “And very dangerous.”

 “If you give us nothing but taking-magic, the balance will be gone!” the Singer wrung her tail again until it almost hurt.
-“The men will have power that the women can’t answer, that’s... you can’t…”
+“The men will have power that the women can’t answer, that’s...you can’t…”

 *“Is* it just a taking-magic?”
 Shyow asked.
 “I know the men are doing all the work now, but the women were doing a lot earlier…”